What is an activation function?

 This activation function is also called a squashing function because it can take very large values and squash them in the range (0,1).

-The sigmoid function is very important in the world of neural networks because if only linear functions were used, then the model would learn linearly.
+The sigmoid function is very important in the world of neural networks because if you only use linear functions, then the model would learn linearly.
 By adding a hidden sigmoid layer, it can work with non-linear problems.

 Softmax: